Fishery Improvement Project Participation – Sample MOU

 WORLD WILDLIFE FUND, INC.

-This Memorandum of Understanding (this “MOU”) is made between World Wildlife Fund, Inc., a nonprofit corporation organized under the laws of the State of Delaware with its headquarters at 1250 24th St., N.W., Washington, DC, USA (“WWF”), and New Company Name with its principal place of business at 123 Understanding Way Newtown Connecticut 10101 United States (“Participant”).
+This Memorandum of Understanding (this “MOU”) is made between World Wildlife Fund, Inc., a nonprofit corporation organized under the laws of the State of Delaware with its headquarters at 1250 24th St., N.W., Washington, DC, USA (“WWF”), and Company Name with its principal place of business at Company Address (“Participant”).

 1) Purpose.
-The purpose of this MOU is to define the scope of a collaboration between WWF and Participant to support the fishery improvement projects listed in Appendix A (the “FIPs”).
+The purpose of this MOU is to define the scope of a collaboration between WWF and Participant to support – the fishery improvement projects listed in Appendix A (the “FIPs”).
 The FIPs aim to guide these fisheries towards environmental sustainability and ultimately Marine Stewardship Council (“MSC”) certification by providing parameters for how FIP Participants should engage in the FIPs, support their implementation, and communicate their engagement in them.
 The parties acknowledge that while the ultimate goal of a fishery improvement project is to allow fisheries to perform at a level consistent with an unconditional pass of the MSC standard, nothing in this MOU shall impose any obligation on Participant to pursue formal MSC certification.

 2) Specific Objectives.
 The parties’ objectives for this MOU are:

 a.
-Supporting effective implementation of the FIPs, with the ultimate aim of the fisheries entering into MSC full assessment (with a reasonable likelihood of success, as determined by an external FIP consultant experienced in applying the MSC standard, by a date not to exceed 5 years since the start date of the FIP (Exceptions due to special external circumstances: as long as significant progress is made and the FIP is highly likely to enter MSC assessment, the pre-defined period of 5 years could be extended after consultations with all project partners).
+Supporting effective implementation of the FIPs, with the ultimate aim of the fisheries entering into MSC full assessment with a reasonable likelihood of success, as determined by an external FIP consultant experienced in applying the MSC standard, by a date not to exceed 5 years since the start date of the FIP (Exceptions due to special external circumstances: as long as significant progress is made and the FIP is highly likely to enter MSC assessment, the pre-defined period of 5 years could be extended after consultations with all project partners).

 b.
 Establishing principles of engagement and conduct for recognized FIP participants and WWF.